roboconf/roboconf.github.io/en/user-guide-snapshot/tutorial-apache-storm.md

 The Roboconf deployment archive is the ZIP file located in the **target/** directory (e.g. storm-bash-%v_SNAP%.zip).

-### Project organization
+## Project organization

 ```
 src/main/model
 ├── descriptor
 │   └── application.properties
-├── graph (The application graph is what Roboconf deploys).
+├── graph (the application graph is what Roboconf deploys)
 │   ├── graph.graph
-│   ├── storm_platform (The Apache storm software platform, without configuration)
+│   ├── storm_platform (the Apache storm software platform, without configuration)
 │   │   ├── files
-│   │   └── scripts (Lifecycle scripts, to be called by Roboconf).
+│   │   └── scripts (life cycle scripts, to be called by Roboconf)
 │   │       ├── deploy.sh
 │   │       ├── start.sh
 │   │       ├── stop.sh
 │   │       ├── undeploy.sh
 │   │       └── update.sh
-│   ├── storm_nimbus (The Storm master node, to deploy on storm_platform: brings ZooKeeper and StormUI).
+│   ├── storm_nimbus (the Storm master node, to deploy on storm_platform: brings ZooKeeper and StormUI)
-│   │   ├── files (Configuration files for Storm and zookeeper).
+│   │   ├── files (configuration files for Storm and ZooKeeper)
 │   │   │   ├── nimbus.cfg
 │   │   │   ├── storm.yaml
 │   │   │   └── zoo.cfg
-│   │   └── scripts (Lifecycle scripts, to be called by Roboconf).
+│   │   └── scripts (life cycle scripts, to be called by Roboconf)
 │   │       ├── deploy.sh
 │   │       ├── start.sh
 │   │       ├── stop.sh
 │   │       ├── undeploy.sh
 │   │       └── update.sh
-│   ├── storm_worker (A Storm slave node, to deploy on storm_platform: mostly configuration).
+│   ├── storm_worker (a Storm slave node, to deploy on storm_platform: mostly configuration)
-│   │   ├── files (Configuration files for Storm).
+│   │   ├── files (configuration files for Storm)
 │   │   │   ├── storm.yaml
 │   │   │   └── worker.cfg
-│   │   └── scripts (Lifecycle scripts, to be called by Roboconf).
+│   │   └── scripts (life cycle scripts, to be called by Roboconf)
 │   │       ├── deploy.sh
 │   │       ├── start.sh
 │   │       ├── stop.sh
 │   │       ├── undeploy.sh
 │   │       └── update.sh
-│   └── VM (The VM where to deploy Storm: here, configured for Docker).
+│   └── VM (the VM where to deploy Storm: here, configured for Docker)
 │       └── target.properties
-└── instances (An initial set of instances, ready to deploy with Roboconf).
+└── instances (an initial set of instances, ready to deploy with Roboconf)
     └── initial.instances
 ```